rokudev/SceneGraphDeveloperExtensions/samples/1_Setup+and+HelloWorld/Readme.md

 Now it is time to start coding your channel!
 We begin with the Main.brs file.
-You should add the line override the function ÒGetSceneName()Ó to provide SGDEX the name of your entry scene.
+You should add the line override the function ï¿½GetSceneName()ï¿½ to provide SGDEX the name of your entry scene.
 It should look like this:

 ```
 function GetSceneName() as String